With the right winter backpacking gear, you can be warm, dry, and comfortable while snowshoeing or hanging around your camp in the snow.

 Boots

-SUPER IMPORTANT
+IMPORTANT

 When buying boots for winter, be sure to try the boots wearing both liner socks and thick wool outer socks (the thicker the better).
 Even with both pairs of socks on, the boots should not be tight.
 Look for boots that are waterproof, but breathe, and sturdy enough to use with snowshoes.

 If you want to use your summer boots, but the fit is tight, try relacing them, starting about half way up.
 How you lace your boots is very important for correct winter fit.
-Even with boots made for wide feet you may need to skip the first bottom eye-rings to get the perfect loose winter fit.
+Even with boots made for wide feet you may need to skip the first bottom eye-rings to get a loose winter fit.
 More here: https://winterbackpacking.com/how-to-keep-your-feet-warm/

 Snowshoes